 Explore data and save draft workbooks in your very own Personal Space

-We know you and your teams love interacting with, using, and exploring data – yet you’ve never had a great place to save those explorations.
-But that’s all about to change.
+We know you and your teams love interacting, using, and exploring data—yet, you’ve never had a great place to save those explorations.
+But, that’s all about to change.
 We’re very excited to announce the launch of Personal Space, a new, private location on Tableau Server and Online where users can save or stage content before it’s ready to be shared with others.

 And admins, this means you no longer need to tackle the cumbersome task of creating private projects for every individual to achieve this on your site.
-And no need to worry about users surpassing your site storage quota – you can set a storage limit for each user, or disable Personal Space from your site completely.
-Personal Space is available to any user with an Explorer or Creator licence.
+And no need to worry about users surpassing your site storage quota—you can set a storage limit for each user, or disable Personal Space from your site completely.
+Personal Space is available to any user with an Explorer or Creator license.

 Create a custom start page experience with sample workbooks in Tableau Desktop

-If you’re a long-time Tableau fan, you may love the Superstore, Regional and World Indicators sample workbooks as much as we do.
+If you’re a long-time Tableau fan, you may love the Superstore, Regional, and World Indicators sample workbooks as much as we do.
 But today we are delighted to bring a fresh experience to the Tableau Desktop start page.
-Starting in 2021.3, you can now customise the set of workbooks you want to display in the samples area of the Desktop start page to match the specific needs of your business.
-Your users will be able to instantly see and access content that’s relevant to them as soon as they open the product.
+Starting in 2021.3 you can now customize the set of workbooks you want to display in the samples area of the Desktop start page to match the specific needs of your business.
+Your users will be able to instantly see and access content that’s relevant to them, as soon as they open the product.

 You can use custom samples for a variety of solutions.
-Get new users up and running in Tableau with sample data sets or pre-populated workbooks, distribute corporate data sources, create a workbook to highlight a specific part of the business, even use the space to bring teams together for fun viz challenges or contests – the options are endless!
-And don’t worry, if you no longer want to use a custom set, you can easily switch back to displaying the default sample workbooks at any time.
+Get new users up and running in Tableau with sample data sets or pre-populated workbooks, distribute corporate data sources, create a workbook to highlight a specific part of the business, even use the space to bring teams together for fun viz challenges or contests—the options are endless!
+And don’t worry, if you no longer want to use a custom set, you can easily switch back to displaying the default sample workbooks anytime.

 To get started, learn more about how to configure custom samples.

-Increase trust with new governance capabilities around centralised security
+Increase trust with new governance capabilities around centralized security

-And finally, in beta with Tableau 2021.3 and coming later this year – we’re introducing new security features that increase flexibility and segmentation by allowing administrators to centrally configure which users and groups have access to which slices of data.
-With centralised row-level security (CRLS), Tableau admins can define and manage row-level security among data tables and have it consistently applied across all connected Tableau flows, data sources and workbooks that depend on that data.
+And finally, now in preview and coming later this year—we’re introducing new security features that increase flexibility and segmentation by allowing administrators to centrally configure which users and groups have access to which slices of data.
+With centralized row-level security (CRLS), Tableau admins can define and manage row-level security among data tables and have it consistently applied across all connected Tableau flows, data sources, and workbooks that depend on that data.

 We’re also introducing a new content type: virtual connections.
 Create and share access to many different tables through a governed database connection, embed service account credentials, and extract data from data tables centrally to reuse within Tableau Server and Tableau Online.